DHTMLX/docs-suite/docs/layout/features.md

 ## How to configure sizes of Layout cells

-In this section you will learn how to configure sizes of Layout cells and their headers
+In this section you will learn how to configure sizes of Layout cells and their headers.

 | Topic                                                                | Description                                                                                                           |
 | -------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------- |